Mutagen-Modding/Synthesis/docs/Installation.md

 !!! tip "Restart"
     It's usually a good idea to restart your computer after installing DotNet SDK to help things settle in.

+### Runtime Is Not The SDK

+- `.NET Runtime` -> Enables you to you run existing .NET programs (such as the Synthesis UI)
+- `.NET SDK` -> Enables you to compile code

+While the `.NET Runtime` is also required, Microsoft itself will prompt you to install this when trying to start the Synthesis UI if it is missing.
+This installation step relates to installing the SDK, which is different.
+The SDK is what allows Synthesis to compile patchers in order to run them, among other things.

 ## Download Synthesis UI
 To download Synthesis itself, go is the GitHub release section